Tuesday 14 January 1941

 |"Pilot Officer Mirosław Orzechowski, one of the Polish pilots serving with No. 607 Squadron RAF, standing on a wing of a Hurricane at RAF Usworth, 14 January 1941.
 He was known as "Shrimp" on account of his diminutive stature and treated as the Squadron's mascot." © IWM (HU 128318).|

 Meanwhile, in New York City shortly after noon, two brothers, Anthony and William Esposito, kill a man during a robbery near the Empire State Building and then lead police on a violent chase.
-During their attempted escape, the brothers kill a cop (Edward Maher) and wound a taxi driver (Leonard Weisberg).
-The Esposito case will become famous for its elucidation of the insanity defense (it doesn't work for the Esposito brothers but will for many others).
+During their attempted escape, the brothers also murder a police officer (Edward Maher) and wound a taxi driver (Leonard Weisberg).
+The Esposito case will become famous for its expansion of the insanity defense (it doesn't work for the Esposito brothers but will for many others in decades to come).